 The most common haplogroup among Slavic and Baltic people is R1a-Z280 and it was already present in the Trzciniec Culture and observed in the Lusatian Culture (1880 BC male from Kuyavian Gustorzyn carried a subclade of R1a-Z280).
 The other common Balto-Slavic haplogroup, namely R1a-Z92 spread mainly in the Northeastern Europe near Lithuania.
 Another haplogroup R1a-CTS1211/R1a-M558, which originated around 2400 BC from R1a-Z280, is present from Alps to the Volga river.

 The percentage of East Slavic and Baltic R1a-Z92 (descended from R1a-Z280) is 13% in Belarus, 10% in Lithuania, 10% in Western Russia, 6% in Ukraine, 5% in Poland, 3% in Slovakia and Romania, 1% in Czech Republic.
-If Slavs would migrate from the East near the Pripet river only in the 6th century AD then we would see much higher pr equal amounts of R1a-Z92 in Poland, Czech Republic and Slovakia when compared to those in Belarus and Western Russia.
+If Slavs would migrate from the East near the Pripet river only in the 6th century CE then we would see a much higher percentage of R1a-Z92 in Poland, Czech Republic and Slovakia when compared to Belarus, Ukraine and Western Russia.

 For example, the R1a-L260 subclade is only found in Poland, Czech Republic and Slovakia.
 This proves a long-term stability of living in a given area by the same genetic human population.
 This subclade does not exist in Eastern Europe so again it could not be brought towards West by the Eastern migration.
 It originated around 800 BC from the R1a-M458 haplogroup, which itself formed around 2800 BC from the R1a-Z282 haplogroup.